Filter by Category

 W06 Forever Euchre Club

-with George Azar
+with George Azar, M. Ed.

 Join us for Forever Euchre Club, a fun and social class designed for those who enjoy this fast-paced card game of strategy and teamwork!
 Each week, participants will gather to play friendly games of euchre in a relaxed and welcoming environment.
 Whether you’re a seasoned player or just learning the ropes, this club offers a great opportunity to sharpen your skills, share tips, and enjoy lively conversation.
 No formal instruction—just plenty of cards, laughter, and camaraderie.
 Bring your competitive spirit and get ready for lots of fun!
 All skill levels are welcome.